amartincolby/Rust-Quick-Guide/README.md

     let a_function_alias = a_function;
     let another_value_from_function = a_function_alias(); // 42

     /* Because function pointers are of constant size, they can be included on structs without any special considerations. */

     struct Strunction {
         func: fn(x: i32) -> i32,
         val: i32,
     }

     /* There are two things to note in the above: the usage of the `dyn` keyword and the capital F in Fn for the closure example.

     The type signature for get_function() makes sense.
 Functions are declared with fn, thus a function pointer is typed with fn.
-But the signature for get_closure() uses a capital F. This is because a closure is actually a trait.Closures are compiled into struct instances with a method attached to them that contains the actual logic of your closure.
+But the signature for get_closure() uses a capital F. This is because a closure is actually a trait.
+Closures are compiled into struct instances with a method attached to them that contains the actual logic of your closure.
+As such, the type signature of the closure is as a trait on that struct.

     Even though closures are traits, the `impl` keyword is not used because, as mentioned when discussing opaque types and monomorphization, when `impl` is used in a function signature, that signature represents an underlying concrete type.
 Closures have no underlying type.
 When pointing to a trait that exists on the heap, such as when having a Box<Trait> like in the above example, it is referred to as a "trait object."
 The `dyn` keyword was created to more clearly differentiate between implementations and trait objects. */

     /* Trait objects are Rust's way of handling what is known as "dynamic dispatch."
 If you are coming from JavaScript, or any scripting language, the concept of dispatch will be new to you.
 In compiled languages, there is a distinction between knowing what function will run, i.e. be dispatched, at compile time versus at runtime.
 For example, if an integer is greater than 0, function A will run, and function B will run if less than 0.
 The compiler does not necessarily know the value of the integer, but it doesn't need to.
 It knowns both roads perfectly, so it can walk either one equally quickly.

     But if the _function_ is not known, the compiler needs to find out what road it is to walk.
 If the function called is determined at compile time, it is called "static dispatch," meaning the behavior that is "dispatched" never changes.
 Dyanmic dispatch is the opposite of that.
 A synonymous description is "early binding" versus "late binding," where binding refers to the act of binding a value or behavior to an identifier.
 For example, `let x = 42;`.
 Rust's compiler knows that `x` is `42`, so it does not bother to check the value of `x` when running.
 This check is called "indirection."
 In JavaScript, every call to `x` theoretically requires the runtime to check `x` to see its value, although in practice runtimes will attempt to optimize this away.

     Dynamic dispatch provides significant flexibility in how a program runs but achieves it with a performance hit that can be similarly significant.
 In languages such as Python or JavaScript, the dispatch consideration is completely hidden.
 By and large, Rust's structure negates the need to consider dispatch.
 As mentioned, one of Rust's goals was "zero-cost abstractions," meaning that Rust features many very high-level language structures with great flexibility, but these "polymorphic" abstractions are made "monomorphic" at compile time.
 This means code can feel as though it is dynamically dispatching procedures while all functionality is actually static. */

     /*** Unit ***/